Answers to Questions About Heavy Metals

 How does Gerber check and test for quality and safety?

-All of our testing is conducted by our ISO-accredited open_in_new labs, meaning they follow international standards for analytical reliability.
-We also go even further by partnering with additional outside labs to refine testing methods and to ensure we use the most current, cutting-edge procedures.
+At Gerber, our testing protocols are rigorous and comprehensive.
+We test crops, water, ingredients and final products to ensure we deliver on our promise to make high quality, safe baby food.
+We regularly test for more than 500 toxins and contaminants and our products must pass more than 100 individual quality checks before they can be sold.
+All our testing is conducted by ISO-accredited open_in_new labs, meaning they follow international standards for analytical reliability.
+We also go even further; we partner with additional outside labs to refine testing methods and to ensure we use the most current, cutting-edge procedures.

 In addition to all our in-house programs and testing, we have also achieved Clean Label Project open_in_new certification on many of our products.
 In fact, we achieved the most First 1,000 Day Promise certifications of any baby food brand – this is the most comprehensive of all certifications offered by this renowned non-profit.
 To achieve this certification, our foods underwent independent third-party testing for process and packaging contaminants, chemical contaminants, and heavy metals to meet the Clean Label Project’s highest quality standards.